After the CHL/CCW Class

 (We highly recommend going to Franklin County if you live in Franklin County or a county that touches Franklin County.)

 Most counties require appointment.
 A couple counties take walk-ins.
 Some counties have you schedule the appointment on their website while others have you call in.
 Find out what the process is in the county where you want to apply.

 (You can apply in the county you live in -OR- a county that touches your county.
 Franklin County Sheriff’s Office is faster than most.
 They are very easy to work with.)

 You have 3 years to complete this step.
 As an example, if you took training on January 18, 2020 you would have until January 18, 2023 to use that certificate of completion as proof of completing the training requirement.
 After that date you would have to start over and redo the training requirement.

 Due to the COVID-19 pandemic, the Sheriff office's schedule and details have been changing almost daily.
 Please verify on the sheriff's page before doing a walk-in to see updated open times.

 HOCKING – Appointment Required.
 Must call 740-385-2131 ext 223 to schedule.
 They are open Tuesday 8 am – 4 pm and Wednesday noon – 8 pm.
-Update May 5, 2020: Val is very friendly and she siad they have apointments open May 12, 2020.
+Update August 6, 2020: Val is very friendly and she said they have appointments open August 11, 2020.
 This date will continue to be pushed back as they schedule appointments.